 If you've a keen eye, you might spy some wildlife hanging around the fence out front.
 The unmistakeable muntjac deer, of course, and there are three species to be found in the grounds.

 The muntjac, the much rarer red and the third one?
 Man, what's its name again?
-Aargh, can't remember.
-No idea[1][2].
+AARGH!
+Can't remember - no idea.

 Behind the hall, they're advertising a gazebo and you might well be giving a similarly sarcastic 'whoopee!'
-This ain't any old gazebo, though, the SAS[1] use this one for training!
+This ain't any old gazebo, though, the SAS use this one for training!
+The SAS?
+Sheringham Army Soldiers.

 Forget those misconceptions about Norfolk not being that hilly, there's an unexpected lug up a path to its base then at least five wooden flights that might well bring on the wobblies and yes, that'll be the old vertigo.